The ‘All Black Lives Matter’ street art running along Hollywood Boulevard is now a permanent.

 Although it was initially done using non-permanent materials, the removal was protested and crews were ordered to stop scrubbing it away by Councilman Mitch O’Farrell.
 It has since remained intact while the city looked for a permanent place for it.

-Last week, however, Mitch O’Farrell announced that the installation would remain in the same place to serve as a reminder of the day where over 50 thousand protestors took to the street and march along that stretch of Hollywood Boulevard.
+In August, however, Mitch O’Farrell announced that the installation would remain in the same place to serve as a reminder of the day where over 50 thousand protestors took to the street and march along that stretch of Hollywood Boulevard.
 It’s also the same location that L.A.’s first official Gay Pride Parade took place in 1970.
 The project is a collaboration between StreetsLA, the Los Angeles Department of Transportation, and LADOT.

 “Today, after years and years of violence against our Black and queer communities, we are creating the first memorialized space in Los Angeles dedicated to transgender people of color,” O’Farrell said.